 Tier 1 grants – streamlined dairy

-Tier 1 grants are now open
+Dairy tier 1 grants are now extended

 The on-farm energy tier 1 grants are available to eligible primary producers until 30 June 2020 or until available funding is exhausted (whichever comes first).
 Apply early so you don’t miss out.

 The Victorian Government will provide up to $50,000 (ex GST) matched against a cash contribution of at least 50 per cent.